-However, I would like to argue this approach only looks at a piece of the puzzle and does not give you a full view of your ERP systems cost.
+However, I would like to argue this approach only looks at a piece of the puzzle and does not give you a full view of your ERP system’s cost.
 Rather, if you want to know “how much does a new ERP cost.”, you should consider both numbers.

 As you can probably imagine, calculating the total cost of ownership and the ROI is not as easy as 2+2.
-There are several factors that go into calculating both of these numbers.
+There are several factors that go into calculating both numbers.
 That is why we made this a two-part blog series.
 To make the information easier to digest, we will focus on TCO today and discuss ROI next week.

 How to Calculate Total Cost of Ownership (TCO)

 To calculate TCO correctly, you’ll want to use this formula.
 Purchase price + implementation costs + operating costs (for the next 5 to 10 years that the new system will be in use).
-The first two parts of the formula, purchase price and implementation costs are fairly easy to define.
+The first two parts of the formula, purchase price and implementation costs are easier to define.

 Figuring the operating costs for the next 5 to 10 years is where things get a little muddier.
 A few things you want to make sure you include are:

 Keep in mind, the costs I mention above are only the hidden costs associated with buying a new system.
 The flip side of that coin are the hidden costs that come with keeping an outdated ERP.
 Watch this ninety second video to learn more.

-It’s true, some of the hidden costs we outline in the video are hard to calculate.
-But, they are still important factors to be aware of when deciding whether to keep or replace your ERP.
+It’s true, some of the hidden costs we outline here are hard to calculate.
+But they are still important factors to be aware of when deciding whether to keep or replace your ERP.